 For example: If you are trying to create a scene that is moody, edgy, or with a lot of contrast then hard light is probably what you want to use.
 Softer light is not commonly used to convey those things.

-That being said there are rarely times you should use one particular type of hard light and that is in taking portraits in mid day sun.
+That being said, there are rarely times you should use one particular type of hard light in photography, and that is in taking portraits in mid-day sun.
 It can take an experienced pro to make something look good in this type of hard light.

-Usually hard light looks better on guys to convey a little more gritty and dramatic effect.
+Usually hard light photography looks better on guys to convey a little more gritty and dramatic effect.

 ...but that doesn't mean that harder light can't work for females.
 This light on her isn't as bare as it is on they guys above, but it does give harsher shadows on her face and legs and with the expression gives a more dramatic look to this portrait.